Azure/app-service-linux-docs/HowTo/use_websockets_with_dotnet.md

 ## Step 7 deploy to app service

 After you're satisfied with you websockets app, you can deploy to app service using the Azure CLI.

+### Windows App Service Plan

 To deploy your app, run the following Azure CLI commands: